ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft-2020-01-02-Docker 1O1.md

 ## Supported storage drivers
 Docker support graph driver, included:
 `overlay2`, `aufs` and `btrfs`
-Default driver is overlay2 for Cen
+Default driver is overlay2 for CentOS and Ubuntu.

 Allow us write the data on internal container